cherimarie/html200-ecommerce-project/README.md

 ## Grading
 Each weekly assignment will be graded independently.
 There will not be a final grade for the entire project.

+## Testing
+[update this section with information about the testing steps you took to ensure site quality]